 Merry Christmas everyone!
 I hope you are all having a lovely day with family or friends and eating FAR too much.

 I made these festive ginger cupcakes for visiting relatives and they were a huge hit!
 Feel free to add 2 teaspoons of cinnamon to the cream cheese icing for an extra flavour hit.

 - 340g butter (room temperature)

 - 1½ cups caster sugar

 - 1 tsp vanilla extract

-- Preheat oven to 180°C. Line 24 muffin tins with cupcake papers.
+- Preheat the oven to 175°C. Line 24 muffin tins with cupcake papers.

-- Fill cupcake liners about ¾ full with mixture and bake for 20-25 minutes until lightly golden brown.
+- Fill cupcake wrappers ¾ full and bake in the oven for around 20-25 mins or until golden brown.